cmda-bt/pt-course-19-20/week-1.md

 #### Synopsis

+*   **Create a benchmark and a style guide**
 *   **Time**: 5:00h
 *   **Goals**: goal 1
 *   **Due**: before [lab 2][w2lab]

 #### Description

 For your project, perform contextual analysis by means of these steps.
-Look at existing dating (and also maybe other matching) sites and create an overview of characteristics. by doing this, you will get inspiration, insights and design patterns that you can use for your project.
+Look at existing dating (and also maybe other matching) sites and create an overview of characteristics.
+By doing this, you will get inspiration, insights and design patterns that you can use for your project.

 1. Create a [benchmark](http://cmdmethods.nl/cards/library/benchmark-creation)